brightboy373/Cleaning-Exploring-the-Ask-a-Manager-Survey-Dataset/README.md

 > There is gender imbalance in education levels, particularly in advanced degrees like PhDs and professional degrees, where men are more represented.
 However, women lead in the Master's degree category, suggesting their pursuit of higher education.
 The low representation of non-binary individuals and undisclosed gender groups across all education levels underscores the need for inclusivity and opportunities for these groups to bridge educational gaps.

 ## Recommendation
 > There are more women than men in educational levels which might indicate that more women ate in the educational sector than men.
 This should be an awakening for men to participate more in education activities to bring balance to the society.
-Parents should encourage their male children to pursue academic excellence
+Parents should encourage their male children to pursue academic excellence.